COSC203 Web, Databases, and Networks

 Use Visual Studio Code’s built-in terminal

 Often, we convert JSON between a string format and object format.
-Strings are useful as they can be stored as files (serialized) and sent across the internet, but objects are easier to work with in code.
+Strings are useful as they can be stored as files (serialized) and sent across the internet, or stored directly in the browser’s localStorage, but objects are easier to work with in code.

 To convert a JavaScript object into a string, use JSON.stringify()